ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 ```

 `provider eos-native` is required to serve gNMI subscription requests to EOS native paths.
-So, using the above configuration, a gNMI client can subscribes to both openconfig and native paths.
+So, using the above configuration, a gNMI client can subscribes to both OpenConfig and native paths.

-Note: To subscribe to both openconfig and native paths, the gNMI client must send 2 differents requests.
+Note: To subscribe to both OpenConfig and native paths, the gNMI client must send 2 differents requests.

 # Telegraf configuration file

 We will use the Telegraf configuration file [telegraf.conf](telegraf.conf).
 It uses:
- - a gNMI input plugin configured to subscribe to openconfig and native paths
+ - a gNMI input plugin configured to subscribe to OpenConfig and native paths
  - the influxdb output plugin

-So the devices will stream openconfig and EOS native data to Telegraf and Telegraf will store the data to Influxdb.
+So the devices will stream OpenConfig and EOS native data to Telegraf and Telegraf will store the data to Influxdb.

 # Install docker